RagsProjects/Sew-Own-Game/CONTRIBUTING.md

-# Contributing to Open Unity
+# Contributing to Sew Own Game

-First off, thank you for considering contributing to Open Unity!
-It's people like you that make Open Unity such a great tool for the Unity development community.
+First off, thank you for considering contributing to Sew Own Game!
+It's people like you that make SOG such a great tool for the game development community.

 ## Table of Contents